Register to get access to free programming courses with interactive exercises

 Rectangular coordinate system

-In browsers, however, the y-axis is inverted, and its positive values go downward from the center.
-This is important to remember so you don't get confused when moving objects.
-You might have encountered this same feature when using the top property in the course CSS: Positioning.
+The y-axis is inverted in browsers, and its positive values go down from the center.
+Remember it so you do not get confused when moving objects.
+You might have encountered this same feature when using the top property in the course CSS: Positioning:

 Rectangular coordinate system